-For assistance with coverage for your Part D drugs, please call or write to Geisinger Gold Preferred 360 Rx (PPO) Pharmacy Member Services.
+For assistance with coverage for your Part D drugs, please call or write to Geisinger Gold Preferred Enhanced Rx (PPO) Pharmacy Member Services.
 We will be happy to help you.

-Method Pharmacy Member Services - Contact Information CALL 1-800-988-4861 Calls to this number are free.
+Method Pharmacy Member Services s - Contact Information CALL 1-800-988-4861 Calls to this number are free.
 Our business hours: October 1- March 31: April 1- September 30: 8 a.m. to 8 p.m.
 7 days a week 8 a.m. to 8 p.m.
 Monday-Friday; 8 a.m. to 2 p.m.
-Saturday Member Services also has free for non-English speakers. e language interpreter services available ТТҮ Call PA Relay: 711 or 1-800-654-5984 Calls to this number are free.
+Saturday After hours, an automated voice messaging service is available.
+If you leave a message, please include your name, phone number and the time you called.
+A Customer Service Representative will return your call within one business day.
+Member Services also has free language interpreter services available for non-English speakers.
+TTY Call PA Relay: 711 or 1-800-654-5984 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Calls to this number are free.
 Our business hours: October 1- March 31: April 1- September 30: 8 a.m. to 8 p.m.
 7 days a week 8 a.m. to 8 p.m.
 Monday-Friday; 8 a.m. to 2 p.m.
-Saturday This number requires special people who have difficulties v telephone equipment and is only for with hearing or speaking.
-FAX 1-570-271-5610 WRITE Geisinger Gold Pharmacy Department 100 North Academy Avenue Danville, PA 17822-2580 WEBSITE www.GeisingerGold.com
+Saturday FAX 570-300-2122 WRITE Geisinger Gold Pharmacy Department 100 North Academy Avenue Danville, PA 17822-2580 WEBSITE www.GeisingerGold.com